medic/cht-android/README.md

 To add a new brand:

-1. add `productFlavors { <new_brand> { ... } }` in `build.gradle`
+1. add `productFlavors { <new_brand> { ... } }` in `build.gradle`.
-2. add icons, strings etc. in `src/<new_brand>`
+2. add icons, strings etc. in `src/<new_brand>`.
-3. to enable automated deployments, add the `new_brand` to `.github/workflows/publish.yml`
+3. to enable automated deployments, add the `new_brand` to `.github/workflows/publish.yml`.

 # Releasing

 ## Alpha for release testing

-1. Make sure all issues for this release have passed AT and been merged into `master`
+1. Make sure all issues for this release have passed AT and been merged into `master`.
 2. Create a git tag starting with `v` and ending with the alpha version, e.g. `v1.2.3-alpha.1` and push the tag to GitHub.
 3. Creating this tag will trigger [GitHub Action](https://github.com/medic/cht-android/actions) to build, sign, and properly version the build.
 The release-ready APKs are available for side-loading from [GitHub Releases](https://github.com/medic/cht-android/releases).
-4. Announce the release in #quality-assurance
+4. Announce the release in #quality-assurance.

 ## Final for users

 1. Create a git tag starting with `v`, e.g. `v1.2.3` and push the tag to GitHub.
 2. The exact same process as Step 3 above.
-3. Publish the unbranded, demo, simprints, and gamma flavors to the Play Store.
+3. Publish the unbranded, simprints, and gamma flavors to the Play Store.
 4. Announce the release on the [CHT forum](https://forum.communityhealthtoolkit.org), under the "Product - Releases" category.
 5. Each flavor is then individually released to users via "Release Management" in the Google Play Console.
-Once a flavor has been tested and is ready to go live, click Release to Production
+Once a flavor has been tested and is ready to go live, click Release to Production.

 # Copyright

-Copyright 2013-2021 Medic Mobile, Inc. <hello@medic.org>
+Copyright 2013-2021 Medic Mobile, Inc. <hello@medic.org>.

 # License